zakaria-mokri/ai-data-analyst-copilot/README.md

 POST /analyze
 ```

-Accepts both:
+Accepts:

-* CSV file
+* A CSV file
-* Natural-language question
+* A natural-language question

-The backend automatically:
+The backend then:

-1. Reads the CSV.
+1. Reads the CSV file.
+2. Analyzes the user's question.
-2. Selects an analysis tool.
+3. Selects the appropriate tool.
-3. Identifies the relevant column or columns.
+4. Identifies the relevant dataset columns.
-4. Executes the Pandas analysis.
+5. Runs the Pandas analysis.
-5. Builds a structured result.
+6. Creates a structured result.
-6. Returns a plain-English answer.
+7. Generates a plain-English answer.

 ### Numeric Summary